cpatrasciuc/schnapsen-card-game/src/ai/eval/tuning_mcts_player.md

 | `pickle.loads(pickle.dumps(game_state))` | 0.0806335 |
 | `copy.deepcopy(game_state)` | 0.3028298 |

-Overall, this change allows the MctsPlayer to run ~2x more iterations in the same amount of time.
+Overall, this change allows the Mcts algorithm to run ~2x more iterations in the same amount of time.
 However, [the new CPU profile](https://github.com/cpatrasciuc/schnapsen-card-game/blob/95eacb321110269495dbee47d5a8f185acb66c04/src/ai/eval/data/iterations_and_time.profile.txt) shows that the new `GameState.deep_copy()` method takes ~66% of the time.